po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/26-Stu_Literals/README.md

 ## Expected Behavior

-When a request is made for user data, the response includes a `shortNovels` property that totals the number of books with a page count between 100 and 200.
+When a request is made for user data, the response includes a `shortBooks` property that totals the number of books with a page count between 100 and 300.

 ## Actual Behavior

-The user data in the response does not include a `shortNovels` property.
+The user data in the response does not include a `shortBooks` property.

 ## Steps to Reproduce the Problem